-- Keeping laser diodes on for a long continuous time will degrade the diode is thermal issues are not addressed. - The high current driver board will reach high temperatures if the board is continuously driving high current for long durations.
-Make sure it has adequate airflow. - Keep the driver board in a well ventilated area. - Using the Mode Selector Switch as an ON/OFF switch for the laser: - When there is no input control, you can keep the power switch on and use the Mode Selector Switch to control the output of the laser.
+- Make sure it has adequate airflow. - Keep the safety interface module board in a well ventilated area. - Using the Mode Selector Switch as an ON/OFF switch for the laser: - When there is no input control, you can keep the power switch on and use the Mode Selector Switch to control the output of the laser.